Tearful mother thanks Pokémon Go for improving autistic child’s life

 Pokémon GO was released early in July 2014 and has swept the globe faster than any electronic game before it, with more than 14 million downloads in the first week.
-So it is likely that before long your child will want to play it, if they aren’t already.
+So it is likely that before long your child will want to play it if they aren’t already.

-Here are a few snippets from popular social media articles indicating potential benefits of Pokémon Go for Aspergers and Autism:
+Here are a few snippets from popular social media articles indicating the potential benefits of Pokémon Go for Aspergers and Autism:

 “Ruthie then surprised her mother further by asking to go to the playground to collect more Pokémon.”